MatthewLoffredo/comp-383-miniproject-loffredo/README.md

 ```

 ### Output ###
 After running the script, all files and subdirectories in the pipeline will be automatically written to a directory called `miniproject_Matt_Loffredo`.
-The desired pipeline output will be stored in  `miniProject.log`.
+The desired pipeline output will be stored in that directory, in a file named `miniProject.log`.